Data Scientist • Developer • Researcher

 I also was an intern at Bosch, working in the radar signal processing team.

-More: Projects under the projects subpage.
+More: Projects under the Works page.

 Academia | Industry